-How to make your incompatible smart home accessories talk to HomeKit
+Make your incompatible smart home accessories talk to HomeKit

-If you're tired of waiting for your favorite home automation products to gain HomeKit support, then it may be time to take matters into your own hands.
-With the proper hardware — or software, you can bring your Nest thermostat or Ring doorbell into the Home app, putting them right alongside the best HomeKit door locks, cameras, and more.
-Here's how to connect incompatible accessories to HomeKit!
+If you're tired of waiting for your favorite home automation products to gain HomeKit support, it may be time to take matters into your own hands.
+With the proper hardware — or software, you can bring your Nest thermostat or Ring doorbell into the Home app, putting them right alongside your HomeKit door locks, cameras, etc. Here's how to connect incompatible accessories to HomeKit!

+Disclaimer: Some of the accessories mentioned below may be out of stock at Amazon.
+If that's the case, make sure to sign up for email notifications once an item is back in stock.

 Before getting started